What is Great Reminders?

 Knowledge stays “nice” instead of becoming results.

-Great Reminders exists to close the behavior gap: from “I know this” → “I do this.”
+Great Reminders closes the behavior gap: from “I know this” → “I do this.”

 The Great Reminders system